INTELLECTUAL PROPERTY INSTITUTE OF CANADA

 (j) Certified Administrators

-An applicant for admission as a Certified Administrator shall be resident in Canada and shall establish to the satisfaction of the Board that they have completed, or are in the process of completing, the certification program administered by the Corporation for certification as either a Certified Canadian Trademark Administrator or a Certified Canadian Patent Administrator.
+An applicant for admission as a Certified Administrator shall establish to the satisfaction of the Board that they have completed, or are in the process of completing, the certification program administered by the Corporation for certification as either a Certified Canadian Trademark Administrator or a Certified Canadian Patent Administrator.

 (k) Emeritus Members